-The following recommended guidelines are taken from the B.A.S.S. sponsored manual, "Keeping Bass Alive".
+Tournament anglers and organizers participating in summer bass tournaments should be extra aware of proper bass handling needs.
+KDFWR recommends that all bass anglers and tournament organizers review the B.A.S.S. sponsored manual, "Keeping Bass Alive", at the link below.
 KDFWR Fisheries Division endorses these procedures and recommends that all bass tournament sponsors and anglers adopt these as standard practices in their June – August tournaments when water temperatures are high.

 These simple procedures can significantly increase the survival of tournament caught and released bass and will keep next year’s winning sack alive.